Travel Abroad Current COVID-19 Procedures

 - Subject to the Davidson-Davie Code of Student Conduct

-- Program participants are expected to follow CDC recommendations.
+- Program participants are expected to follow CDC recommendations while in-country and upon return.

-- If required by the host country, students may be required to complete a COVID-19 test or quarantine upon arrival
+- If required by the host country, program participants may be required to complete a COVID-19 test upon arrival

-In general, students will not receive a refund if the Study Abroad program is set to run within 120 days.
+In general, program participants will not receive a full refund if the study abroad program is set to run within 120 days.
 Before that point, all money paid directly to the college will be refunded.
 Please contact your program leader for details.

 - Davidson-Davie cannot provide refunds for any monies paid to outside entities.

-- While traveling abroad, health insurance will cover the treatment of COVID-19.
+- While traveling abroad, health insurance will be provided by Davidson-Davie and will cover treatment of COVID-19.